781flyingdutchman/background_downloader/README.md

 # A background file downloader and uploader for iOS, Android, MacOS, Windows and Linux

+---
+**NOTE**

+This is the last major version to support Dart 2 and will be maintained until the end of 2023.
+If you are using Dart 3 then please use version 7 or above.

+---

 Create a [DownloadTask](https://pub.dev/documentation/background_downloader/latest/background_downloader/DownloadTask-class.html) to define where to get your file from, where to store it, and how you want to monitor the download, then call `FileDownloader().download` and wait for the result.
 Background_downloader uses URLSessions on iOS and DownloadWorker on Android, so tasks will complete also when your app is in the background.
 The download behavior is highly consistent across all supported platforms: iOS, Android, MacOS, Windows and Linux.

 Monitor progress by passing an `onProgress` listener, and monitor detailed status updates by passing an `onStatus` listener to the `download` call.
 Alternatively, monitor tasks centrally using an [event listener](#using-an-event-listener) or [callbacks](#using-callbacks) and call `enqueue` to start the task.